cab-product-marking/opcua_client/README.md

     $ cmake -DCMAKE_BUILD_TYPE=Debug ..
     $ make

-To test or use the client make sure OPC UA is activated in printer settings.
+To test or use the client make sure OPC UA is activated in printer settings and you set permission rights for read and write.
-(/Menu/Setup/Interfaces/Network services/ ...OPC UA) The client needs printer ip and port for connection.
+(/Menu/Setup/Interfaces/Network services/ ...OPC UA) (/Menu/Security/Anonymous OPC UA/ ...Read & Write permission) The client needs printer ip and port for connection.
 Change the defaults in cab_client.h or enter with arguments.

     $ cd <paths to>/opcua_client/build